 Rainwater Management

 As you can imagine, when rain hits a standard flat business roof, most of it is channeled off the roof onto surrounding hardscapes such as concrete sidewalks and roadways.
-This runoff picks up contaminants, which end up polluting water bodihine002es.
+This runoff picks up contaminants, which end up polluting water bodies.
 Green roofs mitigate this water runoff in a couple of ways.
 The soil retains a portion of the rainwater as well slowing down the flow of water that comes off the roof by 65%.
 In the process, the load that wastewater treatment plants must treat is lessened.

 Longer Roof Life